-As soon as you have the energy after surgery, Dr. Byun encourages you to get up and take short walks around your house.
+As soon as you have the energy after surgery, Dr. BYUN encourages you to get up and take short walks around your house.
 This is good for your circulation and your recovery.
 As you feel better, you can increase the distance of your walks, venturing around the block or neighborhood.

 More strenuous exercise must be postponed for approximately three to four weeks after surgery.
 Moving too fast, too soon can raise your heartrate and put you at risk of complications.
-Dr. Byun will advise when it is safe for you to resume your normal exercise routine.
+Dr. BYUN will advise when it is safe for you to resume your normal exercise routine.

-5. Put Social Events On Hold
+5. Put Social Events on Hold

 Patience is of the utmost importance after surgery.
 It will take time for you to start feeling like yourself again and be able to enjoy your refreshed, youthful look.
 Most patients start to feel comfortable resuming social activities about four weeks after surgery.
 By this point, most of the aftereffects have subsided and any residual bruising can be concealed with makeup, scarves or turtlenecks.